PritamChakrabortyShuvo/Linux/Linux-Concepts-and-Basic-Commands.md

 Linux interacts with various essential hardware components:

-**CPU :** Executes instructions; Linux supports diverse CPU architectures for portability.
+- **CPU :** Executes instructions; Linux supports diverse CPU architectures for portability.

-**RAM :** Primary memory used for storing data and programs; Linux kernel manages memory allocation.
+- **RAM :** Primary memory used for storing data and programs; Linux kernel manages memory allocation.

-**Input/Output Devices :** Supported via device drivers, facilitating interaction between hardware and the kernel.
+- **Input/Output Devices :** Supported via device drivers, facilitating interaction between hardware and the kernel.

     - Input Devices : Include keyboards, touchpads, and others for user interaction.
     - Output Devices : Such as monitors and printers, displaying information to users.

 ### Kernel
 The kernel is the core of the operating system, managing hardware and providing a foundation for software.
 It performs crucial functions:

-**Device Management :** Handles device drivers, input/output operations, and peripheral devices.
+- **Device Management :** Handles device drivers, input/output operations, and peripheral devices.

-**Resource Management :** Manages CPU processes and bridges resources with processes.
+- **Resource Management :** Manages CPU processes and bridges resources with processes.

-**Memory Management :** Allocates and manages system memory efficiently.
+- **Memory Management :** Allocates and manages system memory efficiently.

-**System Calls :** Handles requests for file operations, memory control, and process management.
+- **System Calls :** Handles requests for file operations, memory control, and process management.

-**Performance Optimization :** Balances resources, schedules tasks, and enhances system efficiency.
+- **Performance Optimization :** Balances resources, schedules tasks, and enhances system efficiency.

 Linux's compatibility with different hardware configurations ensures versatile usage across a wide range of devices.

-### Types of Kernels in OS Architecture
-Monolithic; Microkernel; Hybrid; Nano kernel & Exo kernel
+- **Types of Kernels in OS Architecture :** Monolithic; Microkernel; Hybrid; Nano kernel & Exo kernel

 Linux includes a **monolithic kernel** which makes this OS the most stable and fast.